morendav/morendav.github.io/content/posts/differential_privacy_laplace_01.md

   class="align-center"
 >}}

 This is a terrific dimension to explore: it exhibits a rich (pun intended :moneybag:), long tailed right skew.
-Note that the tail is so long that it is impractical to plot annual income in linear scale (left), in log-scale we get a greater sense of where most users are and where only a few, very wealthy users are (wonder if they are hiring :wink:)
+Note that the tail is so long that it is impractical to plot annual income in linear scale (left), in log-scale we get a greater sense of where most users are and where only a few, very wealthy users are.

 ## The Private Queries